Dr Michael Durrant

 - QXE 3011 Print Culture in the 1600s (from 2018-19)

 - QXE4050 Material Texts and Editing

-My PhD thesis, which I am currently adapting into a monograph, focuses on the figure of Henry Hills, who was one of the most infamous English printers of the seventeenth century.
-This work unpacks the ways in which Henry Hills was represented both during and after his lifetime, and it considers the full range of literary genres in which Hills’ thoughts, motivations, and actions are narrativised, including spiritual autobiography, biography, verse satire, secret history narratives, conspiracy accounts, and legal documents, such as Hills’ last will and testament.
-My research makes a study of these representational embodiments, and I posit that Hills can be read as a cultural emblem imbued with cultural meaning.
-This argument intervenes in broader scholarly debates about the usefulness of biography in contemporary understandings of early print culture, and the ways in which we write the history of the book.
+My first monograph, which is under contract with Manchester University Press, is a critical biography focusing on the life and career of the seventeenth century printer-publisher, Henry Hills (expected pub.
+2019).
+This work draws together biographical approachs with methodologies associated with book history and print culture studies.
+The book will unpack the ways in which Henry Hills was represented both during and after his lifetime, and it considers the full range of literary genres in which Hills’ thoughts, motivations, and actions are narrativised, including spiritual autobiography, biography, verse satire, secret history narratives, conspiracy accounts, and legal documents, such as Hills’ last will and testament.

 - Historicizing Performance in the Early Modern Period (The John Rylands Library, Manchester, 2012).